darwin-eu/visOmopResults/README.md

 ## Installation

-You can install the development version of VisOmopResults from [GitHub](https://github.com/oxford-pharmacoepi/visOmopResults) with:
+You can install the development version of visOmopResults from [GitHub](https://github.com/oxford-pharmacoepi/visOmopResults) with:

 ``` r